GabrieleMeoni/OMICRON/README.md

 **List of default topics**
    1. Discussing dataset labeling strategy.
-   2. Discussing the relevant state of the art.
-   3. Model architecture.
+   2. Model architecture.
-   4. Training strategy and procedure.
+   3. Training strategy and procedure.
-   6. Plots of the train and cross-validation split losses.
+   4. Plots of the train and cross-validation split losses.

 The default list of topics shall be discussed by the team.
 You are free to distribute the topics as you want.